HenriqueSouzaMarques/Graphs/README.md

 7. Depth First Search (DFS)
 8. Welsh Powell's Algorithm (Graph Coloring)
 9. Tarjan's Algorithm (Strongly Connected Components in Directed Graphs)
-10. Dijkstra's Algorithm (Single Source Shortest Path)
+10. Dijkstra's and Bellman-Ford's Algorithms (Single Source Shortest Path)

 These topics serve as a foundation for understanding and working with graph structures and algorithms.